 Oh, fuck that.

 My arms are trapped between our bodies.
-I manage to free up my hands a little bit and I wedge them between our chests to try to shove him away, but I can feel the strength in his arms and body, and I'm not exactly Miss Muscles over here.
+I manage to free up my hands a little bit and I wedge them between our chests, and then try to shove him away, but I can feel the strength in his arms and body, and I'm not exactly a UFC champion.
 My resistance doesn't get me anywhere, and it's also hard to fight someone who's almost a foot taller than yourself (and accordingly, has more arm with which to keep you imprisoned).

 He frees up a hand and grabs my hair, jerking my head back painfully and angling it so that I'm looking straight up at his downturned face.
-"You know what's wrong with you?" he asks, keeping a tight grip on me.
+"You know what's wrong with you?" he asks, keeping his arm around me tight.
 "You've lost sight of what's fun in life.
 You need to loosen up a little, Em."

 He tugs on my hair, but suddenly, I'm incapable of feeling the pain.
 What… what did he call me?